Bank like a financial pro with the Alliant mobile app. Make payments, deposit checks, manage cards and so much more.

 By Pam Leibfried

-The greatest financial fear for Americans is whether they’ll have enough money for retirement.
-A 2014 Gallup poll reports 59% of us are “very worried” or “moderately worried” about lacking the money needed to retire.
-That fear is not unfounded.
+The greatest financial fear for Americans is whether they’ll have enough money for retirement, and that fear is not unfounded.
 Nearly 40% of Gen Xers and baby boomers are at great risk to run out of money during retirement, according to the Employee Benefit Research Institute.

 Retirement is supposed to be a relaxing, enlivening time.
 And no matter how old you are, if you’re an adult, the time to plan or fine-tune your plan to pursue a comfortable retirement is now.
 As you head toward retirement, avoid these common mistakes.

 Neither program is sufficient to carry you through retirement.
-Today, the average monthly Social Security benefit is $1,200 – providing a single person a yearly income just above the federal poverty line.
+Today, the average monthly Social Security benefit is $1,500 – providing a single person a yearly income just above the federal poverty line.
 Best to supplement that payment with other sources of income.
 Medicare, available to those older than 65 and younger people with disabilities, is a boon, but isn’t comprehensive.
 Often, it only covers a part of your doctor visits and treatments.
 Most eye, dental and hearing care are not covered.
 And if you need long-term care, the government will contribute nothing toward the tab.
-Bottom line: a 65-year old couple who retired last year will need, on average, $220,000 through retirement to cover the bills Medicare doesn’t cover, according to research by Fidelity.
-So, look into the cost/value of buying Medigap and long-term care insurance policies to handle your healthcare expenses.
+Bottom line: a 65-year-old couple who retired in 2020 will need, on average, nearly $300,000 to cover the bills Medicare won't cover during their retirement years.1 Because of this imposing number, it may be worth looking into the cost/value of buying Medigap and long-term care insurance policies to handle your healthcare expenses.